anthonypham004/inet_4031_adduser_script/README.md

 4. Run the command in the shell.
    >sudo ./create-users.py < createusers.input

-If you wish to do a "dry run", **be sure to comment out *every* line containing** *"os.system(cmd)"* using a text editor.
+If you wish to do a "dry run", **be sure to comment out *every* line in the script containing** *"os.system(cmd)"* using a text editor.
 This is especially important since you do not want to accidentally add users to your system during your dry run that you'll end up having to delete.

 Alternatively, you can run the *create-users2.py* script and follow its prompts.
 Note that you *should not* redirect the input file when running the command.
+Running the command
+> sudo ./create-users2.py
+>
+will suffice.
+This version of the script with "Dry-Run Mode" on will output the commands that would've been executed in a real run without actually having the system execute them.